MuratEmirhanAlptekin/nginx-load-balancing-tutorial/README.md

 ## Step 2: Build and Run the Application Containers

-Assuming your application is built using Node.js, you can use the following steps to build and run the application containers:

-1. Create a new file called `Dockerfile-app` in the root directory of your application, and add the following content:

-    ```Dockerfile
-    FROM node:16
-    WORKDIR /usr/src/app
-    COPY package.json ./
-    RUN npm install
-    COPY . .
-    EXPOSE 8080
-    CMD [ "node", "app.js" ]
-    ```

-    This `Dockerfile` uses the official Node.js Docker image, sets the working directory to `/usr/src/app`, copies the `package.json` file and installs the dependencies using `npm install`, copies the application code, exposes port `8080`, and specifies the command to start the application.

-2. In the root directory of your application, build the Docker image by running the following command:
+1. In the root directory of your application, build the Docker image by running the following command:

     ```bash
     docker build -t my-app .